GuildCrafts/jareds-lectures/Crash course in the DOM.md

 ### Text Node

-A special kind of node representing text between nodes.
+A special kind of node representing text.

 ## Attributes